How to Clean and Maintain a Welding Table? (Plus Spatter Prevention)

 - If you have a perforated table top, clean the slides below the table that collect all the dirt that falls through the holes.

 - To do the perfect job, use acetone or alcohol and a rag to remove fine dust, oil residue, and every other foreign substance.
 Acetone generates vapors, you need synthetic gloves and position yourself to avoid breathing them.
 Furthermore, keep the soaked rag in a closed container to prevent fire because these chemicals are highly flammable.

-The rest of the table is not directly exposed to spatter and the other contaminants.
+The rest of the table is not directly exposed to spatter and other contaminants.
 Using a brush and blowing compressed air to hard-to-reach corners will remove most of the dirt.

 If you have rust on the table legs, you can use the mentioned rust inhibitors.
 However, you shouldn’t paint the table, because the paint is a fire hazard.

-For rust issues, you can read this article on how to prevent and remove rust from a welding table.
+For troublesome rust issues, you can read this article on how to prevent and remove rust from a welding table.

 How do you protect a welding table from spatter?

 Spatter is metal blown away from the welding arc.
 Because it’s red hot, it sticks on your welding table.